rahulunair/stable_diffusion_arc/image_to_image/Readme.md

-# Stable Diffusion Image Generation
+# Stable Diffusion Image to Image Generation

 This repository contains a script for generating images using the Stable Diffusion method.
 You can customize the model, the base image, the prompt, and the number of images to generate.